 But you shouldn't attempt to figure out your own eligibility to adjust status after an overstay without experienced legal help.

-If your visa status is likely to expire before you can apply for adjustment of status, contact an attorney right away, before the visa overstay occurs, to find out whether a renewal is possible in your visa category, or whether there's some other solution to the situation.
+If your visa status is likely to expire before you can apply for adjustment of status, contact an attorney right away, before the overstay occurs.
+The attorney can help you find out whether a renewal is possible in your visa category, or whether there's some other solution to the situation.
 Keep in mind, it may not be possible to remain legally in the country, at least in the short term.

 If you have already submitted your Form I-485 and supporting forms and documents to U.S. Citizenship and Immigration Services (USCIS), and you have received acknowledgment that it has received and accepted it for processing, you don't have to worry about renewing your visa.
 Your status in the U.S. is legal while you wait for the interview at which your adjustment of status will be decided upon.

 If you overstay a visa and then leave the United States, your record may be examined any time you apply for future visas.
 You may be denied based on your past history of late departures from the United States.